About Katie

 JESSICA STILLMAN – Competition Manager

-JEN BURNS – Dance Operations Manager
+JEN BURNS – Musical Theatre & Dance Systems Manager

-KATHLEEN MCPHERSON – Dance Operations Coordinator
+KATHLEEN MCPHERSON – Dance Program Development Manager

 MEG DEARMIN – Dance/FIT Operations Coordinator